merlin-network/nemo/x/incentive/spec/01_concepts.md

 - The sync operation is split between two methods to try to protect against indexes being deleted.
     - `InitXRewards` performs a sync assuming source shares are 0, it mostly fires in cases where `sourceShares` = 0 above (except for jinx and supply)
     - `SyncXRewards` performs a sync, but skips it if `globalIndexes` are not found or `rewardIndexes` are not found (only when claim object not found)
-- Usdx rewards do not support multiple reward denoms.
+- Usdf rewards do not support multiple reward denoms.

 ## JINX Token distribution